 This is why you need a holistic, Marketing Automation 2.0 strategy - one that extends beyond your choice of software.
 Beyond touting your products’ shiny features, you need to build engagement with prospective customers.
 You need messaging that isn’t just prescriptive, but participatory.
 And above all else, you need marketing automation that connects your message to your prospects through every relevant channel, with the context they already expect from you.

-How can you implement Marketing Automation 2.0 into your marketing strategy?
-Learn how by joining me and Mathew Sweezey for our webinar, “The Future of Marketing Automation is MORE.”
+Learn how to implement Marketing Automation 2.0 into your marketing strategy by watching the on-demand webinar with Mathew Sweezey, “The Future of Marketing Automation is MORE.”